 If you wish to be a teacher, you will apply to a postbaccaleureate credential program after completing your undergraduate degree.
 In order to enter a credential program, you must demonstrate subject matter competency.
 For those wishing to be multiple subject elementary school teachers (and in some cases, middle school teachers), you will need to pass the California Subject Examination for Teachers-Multiple Subject (CSET-MS).
-Please visit the SDSU Liberal Studies web site where preparation for Elementary and Middle School teaching, and the Liberal Studies B.A. are addressed.
+Also see SDSU's School of Teacher Education page that summarizes Subject Matter Competency.
+Look at SDSU Liberal Studies web site where preparation for Elementary and Middle School teaching, and the Liberal Studies B.A. are addressed.

 If you are interested in teaching a single subject (such as biology) at the high school level:

-- Please visit the web site for the School of Teacher Education and read through the information on their Prospective Students page.
-Make sure to download and read their informational brochure.
+- Please visit the web site for the School of Teacher Education and read through the information on their prospective student application "To Do" list.
+Look at the coursework required before applying, and while in the program.

 - In order to enter a credential program, you will have to demonstrate subject matter competency.
 There are two ways to do this.